virror/BehaviorTreeDesigner/README.md

 * NOTE: You must have a "Root" and no connected nodes with a single output can have it empty.
 * Save the Behavior tree using the "Save Canvas" button in a "Resources" folder.
 * Add a empty GameObject to the scene and add a "Behavior Manager" script to it.
-* Add the path to the saved behavior tree, add the agent reference and hit Play.
+* Add the behavior tree reference and the agent reference and hit Play.